Kailash Mansarovar Tour - 10 Days

 The trip to Mount Kailash and nearby Lake Mansarovar is a life-changing and meaningful event.
 It is the apex of spiritual endeavor for devoted pilgrims and provides a haven for reflection, prayer, and self-discovery.
 Adventure seekers are drawn to this holy terrain by its untamed beauty, seclusion, and remoteness since it provides a special fusion of mental and physical challenges.
 Take in the breathtaking scenery, the crystal-clear waters of Lake Mansarovar, and the otherworldly atmosphere that envelops Mount Kailash.

 Outfitter Nepal Treks and Expeditions offers Mt.
-Kailash & Mansarovar Lake Tour on both group and private departures.
+Kailash & Mansarovar Lake Tour on both group and private departures, and the Kailash Manasarovar tour cost is depends on the service and number of people of the group size.
 Our carefully planned Kailash Mansarovar Tour transports you on an incredible journey through the untamed and isolated regions of western Tibet.
 Get ready for strenuous overland travel, exhilarating hikes, and serene excursions that help you bond closely with the region's untamed nature and spiritual energy.

 Join us on this lifetime opportunity to dip in the holy waters of Mansarovar and circuit the sacred Mt.
 Kailash on foot.
 Find your desired date on the list of departure dates and join our group departures.
 If you are in a group of 5 or more, we can also organize a private trip for you.
 Read along for detailed information about the tour and contact us for more.

 Best Features of Mt.
-Kailash & Mansarovar Lake Tour
+Kailash and Mansarovar Lake Tour

 • Visiting the holy Mt.
 Kailash and the sacred Mansarovar Lake